Optional Utilities#

 model: (String) This parameter specifies the file path of the quantized model whose simulation results are to be dumped.

 dump_data_reader: (CalibrationDataReader or None) This parameter is a data reader that is used for the dumping process.
-The first batch will be taken as input.
+The first batch is taken as input.
 If you wish to use random data for a quick test, you can set dump_data_reader to None.
 The default value is None.

 random_data_reader_input_shape: (Dict) It is required to use a dict {name: shape} to specify a certain input.
 For example, RandomDataReaderInputShape={“image”: [1, 3, 224, 224]} for the input named “image”.
 The default value is an empty dict {}.

 dump_float: (Boolean) This flag determines whether to dump the floating-point value of nodes’ results.
-If set to True, the float values will be dumped.
+If set to True, the float values are dumped.
 Note that this may require a lot of storage space.
 The default value is False.

-output_dir: (String) This parameter specifies the directory where the dumped simulation results will be saved.
+output_dir: (String) This parameter specifies the directory where the dumped simulation results are saved.
 After successful execution of the function, dump results are generated in this specified directory.
 The default value is ‘./dump_results’.

-Note: The batch_size of the dump_data_reader will be better set to 1 for DPU debugging.
+The batch_size of the dump_data_reader is better set to 1 for DPU debugging.

 Examples of dumping results are shown in the following table.
-Due to considerations for the storage path, the ‘/’ in the node name will be replaced with ‘_’.
+Because of the storage path considerations, the ‘/’ in the node name is replaced with ‘_’.

 Table 2.
 Example of Dumping Results